Links

 Instead, it should be interpreted as increased volatility risk.

-3) To use services in the exchanges - neutral
+3) To Use services in Crypto Exchanges - Neutral

 This reason of action should be interpreted as neutral.